Stratford Army Engine Plant: Plant Closure

-The Connecticut Air and Space Center occupies part of the site.
+The facility remained inactive and abandoned since its closure in 1998, though the Connecticut Air and Space Center occupied part of the site, consisting of 6 buildings, until 2022.

 Environmental contamination

-Investigation of the brownfield to understand the extent of releases and to determine cleanup are ongoing as of 2014.
+Investigation of the brownfield to understand the extent of releases and to determine cleanup were ongoing as of 2014.
 The wastes of nearly 70 years of aircraft construction included waste oil, fuels, solvents, and paints.
 An on-site chemical waste treatment plant released effluent to the Housatonic River under a National Pollutant Discharge Elimination System permit.
 Beginning in 1980, waste lagoons were regulated under the Resource Conservation and Recovery Act (RCRA) and part of a 'treatment, storage, or disposal facility'.
 The lagoons were closed under RCRA during the 1980s.
 In 1983 the plant was cited for violations of the Toxic Substances Control Act regarding reporting of polychlorinated biphenyl (PCB)-containing transformers.

 Subsurface investigations in 1981, 1983, 1985, and 1986, a 1991 Environmental Baseline Survey/Preliminary Assessment Screening by the Corps of Engineers, a 1993 Remedial Investigation Report and a 1996 Environmental Baseline Survey Report have been done.

 Areas of environmental concern include: "Intertidal Flats where runoff and effluent have contaminated sediments with PCBs and metals; a Shoreline Fill Area where subsurface soil and groundwater are contaminated with fuel-related and halogenated volatile organic compounds (VOCs), polynuclear aromatic hydrocarbons (PAHs), and metals; the Plating and Manufacturing Area, where "greenish-blue" groundwater pumped from the area has been documented to contain metals including chromium and lead, halogenated VOCs, PAHs, and cyanide; the Building B-2/North Parking Lot/West Parking Lot area, where subsurface soils comprise ash and cinder fill and contain PAHs and groundwater is contaminated with halogenated VOCs; Building B-65, where chromium- and petroleum-contaminated soils were discovered; the Research and Development Area, where subsurface soil and groundwater contamination is suspected; the South Parking Lot/Chemical Waste Treatment Plant/Closed Lagoons area, where halogenated VOCs and metals have been detected in groundwater; and the Testing Area, where subsurface soils are contaminated with fuel-related and halogenated VOCs and PAHs, and groundwater is contaminated with halogenated VOCs."

 Furthermore, surface water and sediment samples downstream of the plant show contamination with halogenated VOCs, PCBs, and metals.
-Numerous monitoring wells downgradient of the sources on the plant have been dug, and ground water samples also contain fuel-related and halogenated VOCs and metals.
+Numerous monitoring wells downgradient of the sources on the plant have been dug, and groundwater samples also contain fuel-related and halogenated VOCs and metals.